The 16 Types of Business Meetings (and Why They Matter)

 Expected Participation Profile

 The people at these meetings volunteer to be there because they’re interested in the topic.
 An organizer or chair opens the meeting and introduces any presenters.
-Participants are expected to engage convivially, ask questions and engage in exercises when appropriate, and network with each other when there isn’t a presentation on.
+Participants are expected to engage convivially, ask questions, engage in exercises when appropriate, and network when there isn’t a presentation going.
 These meetings are part social, part content, and the style is relaxed.

 Meeting Format